-recognized as a rising talent in the design world, we asked rula to give us some insight on her background and kutleh.
+recognized as a rising talent in the design world, we asked rula to give us some insight into her background and her inspirations for kutleh.

 how has the reception to your designs been – in jordan and beyond?